Youth Soccer Referees

 Play on an RA Steen team against other community club teams throughout the city.
 Maximum roster size 18 kids.
 City youth soccer play is organized by the Winnipeg Youth Soccer Association.
 Games 2 nights a week, plus one practice.
 Season runs from May – June, and resumes in September for playoffs.
 Teams will have the opportunity to enter one or more tournaments (extra cost), if the team so chooses.

-Registration for all ages (9-18) Saturday March 3 & 10 from 12:00 – 3:00 pm at RA Steen Community Centre.
+Registration for all ages (9-18) Saturday March 2 & 9 from 12:00 – 3:00 pm at RA Steen Community Centre.
 Please bring proof of age.
-Full payment due upon registration.
+Full payment due upon registration in the form of cash or cheque.

 COACHES NEEDED – Volunteer coaches needed.
 Training and support is provided by the community centre and SCSA district.
 Please contact Youth Soccer Convener Cynthia Neudoerffer (email@example.com) if you are willing to volunteer to coach.